jinghuazhao/software-notes/README.md

 Any [_] Wide Association Studies - software issues and solutions.

-The repository also contains extensive information which is complementary but not exclusive to a number of pipelines on GitHub.

 # An extensible list of applications

+The repository also contains extensive information complementary but not exclusive to a number of pipelines on the GitHub.

 ## Single variant analysis